Dino Dawn Expedition

 The CPE was a game-changing, extinction-sparking, evolution-driving climatic freakout.

-This epoch represents a crossroads of life — early mammals, crocodilian ancestors, and dinos were all scrapping it out for dominance.
+This episode represents a crossroads of life — early mammals, crocodilian ancestors, and dinos were all scrapping it out for dominance.

 With the rain came lush vegetation and new environments.
 This allowed species to diversify at an insane rate, setting up the Age of Dinosaurs — the Jurassic and Cretaceous periods that followed.